michaeltrefry/Yapplr/Yapplr.Api/README.md

 - **Followers**: Only visible to followers and the author
 - **Private**: Only visible to the author

-## Database Migration from Postr
+## Database Migration from Yapplr

-If you're upgrading from a previous version that used `postr_db`, you can migrate your database:
+If you're upgrading from a previous version that used `yapplr_db`, you can migrate your database:

 ```bash
 ./migrate-database.sh
 ```

 This script will:
-- Detect your existing `postr_db` database
+- Detect your existing `yapplr_db` database
 - Offer to rename it to `yapplr_db` (preserving all data)
 - Or create a fresh `yapplr_db` database